 - Have you signed the Statement of Commitment to it as an example to others?

 The Diocese has adopted specific screening practices.
-Refer to the Clearances section of the Professional Standards page of this website.
+Refer to the Clearances page of this website.

 The immediate supervision of associate clergy in a parish rests with the vicar.
 In consultation with the vicar, the Archbishop may appoint or remove from office a deacon priest or lay minister.